-- Very slowly, start moving the blender up and down counting to 10-15 again, it should not take much longer than that.
+- Slowly, start moving the blender up and down, counting to 10-15 again; it should not take much longer than that.

-- The mayonnaise will be now fully emulsified, thick and glossy.
-If it is not yet, blend slowly for another 5 seconds or so.
+- The mayonnaise will now be fully emulsified, thick, and glossy.
+If it is not yet, give it 5 more seconds or so.

 - Remove the immersion blender from the jar and stir the whole egg mayonnaise.

-- Adjust the taste with more salt, if necessary and add other ingredients, if desired.
+- Adjust the taste with more salt, if necessary, and add other flavoring ingredients, if desired.